-All services have been impacted by the ongoing COVID-19 pandemic and are contingent upon available staff resources.
+All services are contingent upon available staff resources.
 Turnaround times may be longer.
 We appreciate your patience and flexibility.

-Paper photocopies, low-resolution digital reproductions (PDFs), high-resolution digital reproductions and original or archival time-based media conversion services for purposes of supporting teaching, research, and other scholarship.
+Low-resolution digital reproductions (PDFs), high-resolution digital reproductions and original or archival time-based media conversion services are provided to our users to support teaching, research, and other scholarship.
 The RBML provides reproductions from our collections upon request as long as the staff determines that copying will not harm the original document(s) or violate copyright law.

 Low-resolutions scans (PDFs), including Oral History transcripts: use current instructions & forms

-Our ability to deliver low-resolution digital scans is dependent on available staff resources.
-A limited number of staff are working on-site due to University-mandated density limitations.
+- Our ability to deliver low-resolution digital scans is dependent on available staff resources.

-- Priority processing will be given to requests in support of fall semester teaching and research at Columbia University.
+- Priority processing will be given to requests in support of teaching and research by affiliates of Columbia University.

 - Reproduction orders for archival material are limited to a maximum total of 250 pages.

-- Reproductions of Oral Histories, Master's Essays or Dissertations are limited to 650 pages.
+- Reproductions of Oral Histories, MA Essays or Dissertations are limited to 650 pages.

-- We reserve the right to limit or refuse multiple orders or single requests which exceed our maximum order limits, and to charge a nominal fee of $.25/page for accepted orders which, upon review and processing, are found to exceed maximum order limits.
+- We reserve the right to limit or refuse multiple orders or single requests which exceed our maximum order limits, or to charge fees for accepted orders which we discover to exceed the above maximum order limits.

-- Bound materials other than Oral Histories, Master's Essays and Dissertations cannot usually be reproduced via photocopy or low-resolution PDF and may need to be reproduced via high-resolution digital imaging.
+- Bound materials other than Oral Histories, MA Essays and Dissertations cannot usually be reproduced via photocopy or low-resolution PDF and may need to be reproduced via high-resolution digital imaging.

-- Requests for a complete unit or large amount of material, such as an entire box of manuscript material or an entire bound volume, cannot be fulfilled by low-resolution scanning but may be possible through high-resolution digital imaging, if condition and copyright law allows.
+- Requests for a complete unit or large amount of material, such as an entire box of manuscript material, cannot be fulfilled by low-resolution scanning.
+Reproductions may be possible through high-resolution digital imaging, if condition and copyright law allows.
 RBML staff will contact you if your request cannot be fulfilled by low-resolution digital imaging (PDF).

 Faculty from Columbia University and affiliated institutions are welcome to arrange for remote instruction sessions with Rare Book & Manuscript Library (RBML) curators.